If you have trouble falling asleep at night, you’ve probably tried just about everything.

-For those who are overly concerned, try wireless, Bluetooth earbuds or another alternative, which we’ll outline now.
+For those who are overly concerned, try wireless, Bluetooth earbuds or pillow speakers, which we’ll outline now.

 If you’re a solo sleeper or your partner is extremely tolerant, you might want to listen to the radio as you drift off to your dreamland.
 Those alarm clock radios that were common in the 90s are particularly useful because of the “snooze” feature.
 You could set a timer, and the music would turn off after a specified period.

 More modern devices also have this feature, though the name of the button will vary depending on your specific equipment.

 Earlier we mentioned wireless headphones to reduce the already unlikely risk of strangulation.
 Another option is earbuds that are embedded into a headband, aptly called headband headphones.
 These have built-in earbuds that are enclosed inside of a headband.

 The sound quality isn’t quite as good as earbuds directly in your ear, but if you sleep on your side, you’ll find these infinitely more comfortable.